elisa2995/newWebsite/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Security Researcher
+role: Cybersecurity Researcher

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Application Security Operation Center - Amadeus IT Group
+  - name: Global Security Operations at Amadeus IT Group
     url: https://amadeus.com

 # Short bio (displayed in user profile at end of posts)
-bio: Security Researcher in the Application Security Operation Center at Amadeus
+bio: Cybersecurity Researcher in the Global Security Operations at Amadeus IT Group

 # Interests to show in About widget
 interests: